-The view of the Paekākāriki Housing Trust is that demand for housing in the village remains high for a range of reasons.
-It is increasingly difficult for middle- and low-income people in the community to remain in rental properties or to imagine buying houses in the community.
+The view of the Paekākāriki Housing Trust is that demand for housing in the village remains high for a range of reasons.20 It is increasingly difficult for middle- and low-income people in the community to remain in rental properties or to imagine buying houses in the community.
 There is a lack of affordable and appropriate housing for elderly residents.
-The Housing Trust's objectives are to help ensure a strong, diverse and connected community, by assisting those people in need to access affordable and appropriate housing, and to recognise mana whenua's special connection to the land.
-It is the diversity of the community that is at risk through the rising demand for housing in Paekākāriki and the physical constraints on providing additional houses.
+The Housing Trust's objectives are to help ensure a strong, diverse and connected community, by assisting those people in need to access affordable and appropriate housing in Paekākāriki and the physical constraints on providing additional houses.
 This pushes out middle- and low-income families and affects the viability of the school.
 The Housing Trust was established to address this challenge.
 The relatively small sites suggested for housing in this proposal are the best opportunity to provide new locations for social and affordable housing, including meeting the needs of Ngāti Haumia ki Paekākāriki.